peterjungx/pitchgrid/static/docs/plugin-user-manual.md

 PitchGrid is available in VST3 and AU formats, as well as a standalone application, ensuring compatibility with some of the most popular DAWs.
 (Unfortunately, Bitwig Studio is an exception, as it has a special handling of MPE signals that conflicts with the way PitchGrid works.)

 ### Purpose
 The primary goal of PitchGrid is to democratize the use of alternative musical scales.
 No more struggling with cumbersome retuning or limited preset scales—PitchGrid empowers you to design your own tunings visually and hear them in real-time.
 It's perfect for genres like ambient, experimental, world music, and contemporary classical where non-standard tunings add emotional depth and harmonic richness.
-It also makes it easier than ever for you to kick off your own genre based off a scale implying its own music theory and your own harmonic rules.
+It also makes it easier than ever for you to kick off your own genre based on a new scale implying its own music theory and your own harmonic rules.

 ### Key Benefits
 - **Visual Tuning Design**: Drag, select, and optimize pitches on an interactive lattice for intuitive scale creation.